aludmila-gdev/aludmila-gdev.github.io/index.md

 ---

 ## Brief Bio
 I'm a mobile developer passionate about the **Android** world and an expert in the **Kotlin** language.
 With a few years of experience in mobile app development, I have the ability to turn ideas into reality and deliver innovative solutions.
-Welcome to my world of creation and development!
 <div id='featured'></div>

 [Go To Post Template]({{ "/post-tutorial-template/" | relative_url }}){: .btn .btn--success .btn--large}